 1. Get the Right People on Board

 First, it’s important that your remote project team are competent enough to meet the demands of the project, without supervision.
 Although this might seem the same wherever your team is based, it’s doubly important when a team member cannot rely on those around them, as they’re based remotely.
-The ability to work independently is therefore crucial.
+The ability to work independently is therefore crucial – this is simply good business advice for a remote team.
 Working remotely demands a different level of commitment.
 Make sure you staff your team with people who you can trust and count on to be there when you need them.
 Whilst you want them to work independently, they must also be prepared to pick the phone up when you need to talk to them directly.
 Additionally, they must be receptive to feedback as well despite working in a remote setting.

 2. Set Expectations Right Away